 |uncovered trash cans||tarps holding water||tires and junk piles|

 Feel free to highlight and print out this list as a reminder.
 Let your neighbors know as well.
-Remember, mosquitoes aren't picky!
-The mosquitoes produced next door will take your blood as willingly as anyone else's.
+Remember, mosquitoes aren’t picky!
+The mosquitoes produced next door will take your blood as willingly as anyone else’s.
 Any of the above water sources can become ideal breeding micro-habitats.
 Check your yard for these sources regularly, especially after rains, watering or irrigations.
-Dump or flush out water every few days, introduce mosquitofish or consider purchasing a larvicide product when other methods won't stop mosquito larval production.
+Dump or flush out water every few days, introduce mosquitofish or consider purchasing a larvicide product when other methods won’t stop mosquito larval production.
 Most home-use larvicide products are harmless to the environment and will not hurt people, pets or wildlife when they are used in accordance with the label directions.
 You are likely to find these products at hardware, home-improvement, garden, pool and or pet stores.
 There are three types of home-use larvicides readily available for mosquito larval control.
 Larvicides containing the active ingredient methoprene are sold under the brand names Altosid, Prestrike and Zodiac.
 Bacillus sphaericus is a second type of larvicide you may be able to purchase and is sold under the brand names Vectolex and Mosquito Bits.
 A third type is called Bacillus thuringiensis israelensis.
 This larvicide is sold under the brand names Vectobac and Mosquito Dunks.
 Please thoroughly read product labels before purchasing to determine the suitability of the product.
 Follow all label directions for use.
 This information is provided as a public service and should not be considered an endorsement of the products or any of the retailers listed.
 Sutter Yuba Mosquito and Vector Control District makes no guarantee regarding prices or availability of products listed.